ngugimuchangi/k2-connect-ruby/README.md

      k2_components = K2ProcessResult.process(k2_parse.hash_body)

- Below is a list of key symbols accessible for each of the Results retrieved after processing it.
+ Below is a list of key symbols accessible for each of the Results retrieved after processing it into a Hash Object.

 1. Buy Goods Transaction Received:
     - id